Encouraging career advice from women in tech

-I asked a group of female employees at Geotab to share their views and provide some advice for new graduates.
+To learn more about the amazing things women are doing at Geotab, we asked a group of female employees to share their views and provide some advice for new graduates.

 The women in tech interviewed for this article are: